NEW! North Fork Watercraft Inspections in Polebridge in 2021

 On the surface things look fine, but in the past stocking of non-native fish changed the ecosystems of most park lakes.
 These fish out compete native species for food and habitat.
 We need to prevent additional non-native species of animals or plants from accidentally being introduced, because each small change effects the overall health of park waters.

-Since the 1980's freshwater zebra and quagga mussels have steadily advanced westward, transported on trailered boats.
-In February of this year a mussel-carrying boat was intercepted at a marina on Flathead Lake.
-The boat had come from the southwest.
+Since the 1980s freshwater zebra and quagga mussels have steadily advanced westward, transported on trailered boats.
+Very recently, a mussel-carrying boat was intercepted at a marina on Flathead Lake.
+The boat had come from the Southwest.
 Flathead Lake is just downstream from Glacier.

 Waterton Lakes National Park Permit Regulations